D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Our Approach

-We propose two simple techniques for dividing the components amongst models.
-Note that both partitioning schemes aim to design all models in our ensemble as ``equals'' --- if some models are less robust than others, then the adversary can target them to overturn the ensemble's decision.
+Furthermore, we note that choice of partitioning scheme, i.e., \textit{how} the frequencies are partitioned plays an important role in robustness of the ensemble.
+Specifically, the chosen scheme should aim to design all models as ``equals'' --- if some models are less robust than others, then the adversary can target them to overturn the ensemble's decision.

-\textbf{Random Partitioning.} For an ensemble of size $n$, this naive partitioning scheme divides the set of $d$ frequency components into $n$ equally-sized disjoint subsets, uniformly at random.
-Each model in the ensemble then receives one subset.

-\textbf{Saliency Partitioning.} While signals for deepfake detection are distributed throughout the spectrum, there still exists a \textit{adversarial saliency} ordering of these frequencies that determines their robustness for the deepfake detection task.
+\textbf{Saliency Partitioning.} While signals for deepfake detection are distributed throughout the spectrum, there still exists an \textit{adversarial saliency} ordering of these frequencies that determines their robustness for the deepfake detection task.
 For an ensemble of size $n$, our saliency partitioning technique is aimed at ensuring each model receives a fair proportion of salient frequencies.
-To this end, we follow~\citet{carlini2017towards} and~\citet{feng2022graphite} to compute saliency values for all frequencies.
-This is achieved by adversarially perturbing deepfake $x$ to $x + \delta^x$, where $\delta^x$ is the perturbation computed with an unbounded $l_\infty$ PGD attack until attack success or 1000 steps, and computing saliency $s_i$ for the $i^{th}$ frequency as
+To this end, we follow~\cite{carlini2017towards} and~\cite{feng2022graphite} to compute saliency values for all frequencies.
+This is achieved by adversarially perturbing deepfake $x$ to $x + \delta^x$, where $\delta^x$ is the perturbation computed with the Carlini-Wagner $\ell_2$ attack for 1000 steps.
+Then, we compute saliency $s_i$ for the $i^{th}$ frequency as

 where subscript $i$ denotes the $i^{th}$ component.
 Intuitively, higher gradients and larger perturbation magnitudes imply larger saliencies.
 Frequencies are then ordered by their saliencies, and distributed in a round-robin fashion amongst the models.